Last Updated on March 30, 2021 by TFM Staff

 Schwinn is a household name in exercise equipment and their expertise and devotion to quality is well represented here in the Schwinn 470.

 Comparable in price and features to the Nautilus R616 Recumbent Bike, and a step up from the Schwinn 230, the Schwinn 270 Recumbent is a great-looking, high-tech, durable and reliable piece of equipment that will challenge you with intense yet low-impact workouts in the comfort of your own home.
-Click the button below for our full review of the Schwinn 270:Read Full Schwinn 270 Recumbent Bike Review
+Click here or the button below for our full review of the Schwinn 270:Read Full Schwinn 270 Recumbent Bike Review

 #2.
 NordicTrack C VR25 Recumbent Bike

 Beyond that, the Diamondback 910SR recumbent bike has heart rate monitoring and a Polar compatible wireless receiver, 2 user profiles, inputs for iPad, iPod, iPhone, or other MP3 players, fans, a water bottle holder, a magazine rack, and transport wheels.
 The only thing it doesn’t do is give you a foot massage.
 Maybe in the next model.